What was the Rat Pack? The better question is who was the Rat Pack?

 Lauren Bacall Gave The Rat Pack Their Name

 Actress Lauren Bacall met Humphrey Bogart on the set of To Have And Have Not in 1944 and the two quickly became romantically involved.
 Bogart was 25 years older than Bacall and married at the time.
 Bogart quickly divorced his wife, and he and Bacall were married in 1945.
-Bacall was the "Den Mother" of the group that surrounded her husband and, after she came upon the lot after they returned from a long night of drinking, she was supposed to have said "you look like a goddamn rat pack!"
+Bacall became the "Den Mother" of the group that surrounded her husband and, after she came upon the lot after they returned from a long night of drinking, she reportedly said "you look like a goddamn rat pack!"

 The name stuck.
 Bogart and his friends designed a coat of arm, established a motto - "never rat on a rat" - and claimed to live a bohemian lifestyle.